-- Be able to complete frequency-domain calculation of the radiation damping (B_r) and added mass (m_r) hydrodynamic coefficients for any body geometry, in multiple degrees of freedom. - Compute the hydrostatic spring for a mean water-plane area. - Calculate, at least in a frequency dependant, linear form, the amplitude of the wave exciting force, $F{e}(\omega)$. - Be able to complete calculations at both finite and infinite water depths. - Operate on a standard laptop computer with a hardware specification that delivers only moderate performance by present standards. - Explicitly output all data in an accessible form.
+- Be able to complete frequency-domain calculation of the radiation damping (B_r) and added mass (m_r) hydrodynamic coefficients for any body geometry, in multiple degrees of freedom. - Compute the hydrostatic spring for a mean water-plane area. - Calculate, at least in a frequency dependant, linear form, the amplitude of the wave exciting force, $F{e}(\omega)$. - Be able to complete calculations at both finite and infinite water depths. - Perform calculations for multiple bodies in close proximity. - Operate on a standard laptop computer with a hardware specification that delivers only moderate performance by present standards. - Explicitly output all data.